 Banana is high in fiber.
 A banana provides up to 14% of the DV.
 Green, ripe, and overripe bananas have a similar fiber content.
-Dehydrated bananas and banana chips have a much higher fiber content than raw bananas, while banana bread is low in fiber.
+Dehydrated bananas and banana chips have a much higher fiber content than raw bananas.

 Are banana & banana products high in fiber?